 You can, in theory, prosecute the owner of an abandoned vehicle for any damage caused and/or the costs of removing and disposing of it.
 You can also levy a fixed penalty charge if the problem is minor.

-In practise, this is rarely going to be worthwhile as I suspect that the cost of entering into proceedings would outweigh the costs recovered.
+In practice, this is rarely going to be worthwhile as I suspect that the cost of entering into proceedings would outweigh the costs recovered.

 You can, however, remove and dispose of an abandoned car, which includes selling it.
 The owner then has a year to claim back any money raised, minus any costs incurred by having to remove, store, and dispose of it.